dfamonteiro/blog/blog/content/posts/production-load-generator.md

 [^2]: But you can absolutely develop a load generator application backed by the PLG if you want!

+### Getting started

-To get started with the PLG, my recommendation is to setup a standalone C# project named `LoadTests` and add the `Cmf.ProductionLoadGenerator` NuGet package:
+To get started with the PLG, setup a standalone C# project named `LoadTests` and add the `Cmf​.ProductionLoadGenerator` NuGet package:

 ```powershell
 # Create project in new folder